ebmdatalab/openpathology-web/README.md

 # OpenPathology

-OpenPathology is a new project being built by the EBM DataLab at the University of Oxford.
+OpenPathology is a new project being built by the Bennett Institute for Applied Data Science at the University of Oxford.

 This repo is the code related to the website at https://openpathology.net.